 Enhance the profession of interior design by advancing the education, training and/or practice of interior design.
 Fellowship in this category may be granted to interior designers who have made notable contributions through their work in the practice of interior design, education or literature.
 Practice of interior design includes firm management, administration, market expansion, project management and facilities management.
 Work in education may be teaching, research, administration or writing, and should have lasting impact, be widely recognized and provide inspiration to others in this professional field.

 Ensure the advancement of human living standards by improving interior environments, making the profession an ever-increasing social service.
 Fellowship in this category may be granted to interior designers who have made notable contributions through a history of community service that has resulted in a lasting impact.
-This committed involvement may be through alternative careers, community or public service, or through volunteer work with charitable organizations not directly connected to the interior environment.
-Achievements may also be of a kind that transcend the other categories to serve society or humanity in a unique and important manner.
+This committed involvement may be demonstrated through alternative careers, community or public service, or through volunteer work with charitable organizations not directly connected to the interior design environment.
+Achievements also may be of a kind that transcend the other categories to serve society or humanity in a unique and important manner.

 The fellowship nomination may be made in one of two ways:

-- By an individual ASID professional member or a Fellow (Nomination form must bear the signatures of 10 professional ASID members in good standing or five Fellows.
-It is the sponsor's responsibility to inform the chapter of such a nomination.)The sponsor (a term given to the individual responsible for assembling the nominee's binder) must be a professional member of ASID in good standing.
+*Please note that the nomination sponsor (a term given to the individual responsible for assembling the nominee's binder) must be a professional member of ASID in good standing.
 Current ASID national officers, members of the ASID Board of Directors or members of the Council of Fellows (at the time of nomination) may not serve as sponsors for fellowship.
 However, current officers and members of the ASID Board of Directors may submit names for fellowship and ask another professional member in good standing to act as the sponsor.
-In the case of a chapter submission, the nominating chapter will select a single sponsor who should be a professional ASID member in good standing.
-The sponsor's responsibilities are further discussed below.
+In the case of a chapter submission, the nominating chapter will select a professional ASID member in good standing to act as a single sponsor.